jasiellopez/producthuntclone-project/README.md

 # producthuntclone-project
 A simplified clone of product hunt.
 Used this to learn some of the basics within Django and working with databases.
 In the project, I learned how to work with static files, URLs, templates, models.
-I used these Django features to create a simplified producthunt clone.

 Note: I realized I kept the secret key and databases in the settings.py when I created the repo.
 I figured that since